stdarg/Node20Min/02_Convention_Error/README.md

 });
 ```

-The previous example shows the fs.rename callback has one a argument, an error.
+The previous example shows the `fs.rename` callback with one argument, an error.
 Though the error is thrown, you send an error to a log file, standard error, do
-nothing or whatever is makes sense for your application.
+nothing or whatever makes sense for your application.

 ## File Read Example